 5. Improve Skills in a Current Hobby

 If you are taking part in a hobby, it may help to get some formal classes.
 Whether its cookery or playing an instrument; aiming to continuously improve and build on the skills you have can keep you interested and proactive.
 It also allows you the opportunity to meet people with the same interest and make new friends.
-If you’re having trouble of thinking of a hobby to take up, have a look at our previous post on activities for some ideas!

 Being an adult learner is something to be proud of and brings a huge amount of satisfaction to your later life.
 Learning keeps you healthy just as much as exercise does.
 If you’re not sure that there is anything out there for you, have a look at the Citizens Advice website for advice on how to get started.